Integrated Visual Arts Co-major

 Ideally, students will apply during their sophomore year in the College and will have completed at least one class from the list of integrated visual arts courses.
 Students who are interested in adding this co-major must declare a primary major either beforehand or concurrently.

-Wednesday, March 15, 2017 is the deadline to apply for Fall 2017 enrollment in the Integrated Visual Arts Co-Major.
+Friday, October 13, 2017 is the deadline to apply for Spring 2018 enrollment in the Integrated Visual Arts Co-major.

 A co-major in Integrated Visual Arts will be awarded to students who successfully complete the IVAC requirements, as summarized below, while majoring in another academic department.
 Students must complete a total of nine courses combined from the Art History Department and pre-approved list of Integrated Visual Arts classes (see Integrated Visual Arts Courses by Area).